matrix-org/synapse/contrib/docker/README.md

 * uploaded media and thumbnails;
 * the SQLite database if you do not configure postgres;
 * the appservices configuration.

+You are free to use separate volumes depending on storage endpoints at your disposal.
+For instance, ``/data/media`` coud be stored on a large but low performance hdd storage while other files could be stored on high performance endpoints.

 In order to setup an application service, simply create an ``appservices`` directory in the data volume and write the application service Yaml